kyletolle/everything-piece-find/README.md

 This adds a `#find` to `Everything::Piece`.
 This allows you to find a piece within your `everything` repo by name, instead of by the full path.
-This only works for the root path.
+This only works for pieces at the root of your everything repo.

 ## Installation